szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make darts faster and with longer range (1435) (IWDEE BGEE BG2EE EET)

-Self-explanatory.
+This sets their speed factor to 0.
 It's the lightest weapon, realistically.
 It also makes them slightly less inconvenient by making them have a range equivalent to those of arrows and bolts.

 ### Make daggers get extra features to compensate for low damage (1440) (IWDEE BGEE BG2EE EET)

 Daggers are often overlooked due to their low damage output.
 This component aims to make them more appealing by adding the following traits:

 - **+1 THAC0**: A Dagger +2 will grant a +3 THAC0 bonus.
-- **-2 Speed Factor**: Most daggers will have a Speed Factor of 0.
+- **-2 Speed Factor**: Most daggers will have a Speed Factor of 0 by default.
 - **+5% Critical Hit Chance**: This bonus stacks with any existing critical chance on the dagger.
 - **Deadly Critical Hits**: On a critical hit, daggers deal extra damage in a second damage tick.
 The formula for this bonus damage is `2d(Max_Weapon_Damage) + Max_Weapon_Damage`.
 For example, a critical hit with a Dagger +2 that deals 16 damage will inflict an additional 2d6+6 (8-18) damage, for a total of 24-34 damage.
 - **Kukris** from my **Item Pack** are affected differently: